blues/notecard-env-var-manager/README.md

 }
 ```

 This function returns `NEVM_SUCCESS` on success and `NEVM_FAILURE` on failure.
 In the example above, if the function returns successfully, calls to `NotecardEnvVarManager_process` will only make an `env.get` request once every 10 seconds.
-If multiple calls to `NotecardEnvVarManager_process` are made within that 10 second interval, only the first will make the `env.get` request.
+If multiple calls to `NotecardEnvVarManager_process` are made within that 10 second time frame, only the first will make the `env.get` request.
 The subsequent, redundant calls will return `NEVM_WAITING`, indicating that the manager is "waiting" for the watch interval to lapse.

 ### `NEVM_ENV_VAR_ALL`